grzegorz-grzeda/g2epm/README.md

 - `github-username/repo-name`
 - full path to git repository

-The first option will make `g2epm` to seek for the library in my `grzegorz-grzeda` repositories.
-This is temporary, I will set up a curated database with available libraries.
+The first option will make `g2epm` to seek for the library in the [official G2EPM repository](https://github.com/grzegorz-grzeda/g2epm-repository).

 The second option will clone a library from a specified repository, from a `github` user.